Caring for Your Vision

 Build a support network.
-This includes loved ones, your eye care team, low-vision specialists, and anyone else that helps and encourages you.
+This includes loved ones, your eye care team, low-vision specialists, and anyone else who helps and encourages you.

 Prepare for your doctor's appointments.
 Appointments are a great time to get answers.
 Not sure what to ask?
 Use the BEOVU Discussion Guide to get started.

 Create a vision journal.
 Keep your appointments, notes, vision changes, and questions for your doctor all in one place.
 Bring this to every appointment.

 Keep up with your scheduled appointments and follow your doctor's advice.